About Our Program

 Full accreditation by the American Board of Internal Medicine (ABIM) and the Accreditation Council for Graduate Medical Education (ACGME) virtually guarantees that each resident will develop proficiency in the diagnosis and treatment of adult medical problems.

 There is opportunity for the residents to earn additional income.
-In-house moonlighting and teaching of sophomore medical students at the Indiana University School of Medicine—Muncie are examples.
+In-house moonlighting and teaching of medical students at every level at the Indiana University School of Medicine—Muncie are examples.